 It is a fact that the creators of the brewery in Warsaw – Błażej Haberbusch and Konstanty Schiele – do not have their own street in Warsaw so far.
 It is also a fact that they deserve their street like few others.
 Both gentlemen (and their descendants) provided residents of Warsaw with jobs, good earnings and a regional product that became a source of pride for the city and an important element of its identity.
 In the era of discussions about ‘jars’ [słoiki – people who moved to Warsaw from other parts of Poland] and immigrants, it is worth remembering that the founders of the brewery on Grzybowska street came from German families, who quickly became simply Warsaw ones.
 This proves that multiculturalism functioned in this city a long time ago.

 It is worth thinking well and hard about the choice because everyone can only cast one vote.
 The poll will last until June 29th and its results will be announced at the beginning of July.

 This is a place with a beautiful history but above all a modern, functional and comprehensive urban and architectural concept.
 There will be four office buildings, five residential buildings, more than 8,000 sqm for services, restaurants, shops, well-arranged public spaces with city squares, small streets and a comfortable space full of greenery.
 The undoubted advantages of this place also include the proximity of the centre of Warsaw, the metro station and the availability of developed public transport.

-Project Manager at Walk PR
+PR Manager at KEY PR